Don't Nod: Rebranding, Lost Records, and missing sales expectations (2022–present)

-In January 2025, around 100 employees took part in a strike by Syndicat des travailleurs et travailleuses du jeu vidéo against a redundancy plan.
+In January 2025, around 100 employees took part in a strike by Syndicat des travailleurs et travailleuses du jeu vidéo (STJV) against a redundancy plan.
 In February, an agreement with the union was reached.
 Lost Records: Bloom & Rage was released in two parts with the first releasing in February 2025 and the second in April 2025.
 Don't Nod's third-party publishing side released Koira, developed by the Brussels-based Studio Tolima, in April 2025, and The Lonesome Guild, developed by the Turin-based Tiny Bull Studios, in October 2025.
 In June, at the Xbox Games Showcase, the adventure game Aphelion was announced.
 That same month, Don't Nod laid off an undisclosed number of employees from the Montréal studio.
 In October, Don't Nod told investors that Lost Records: Bloom & Rage did not meet sales expectations.
 They also announced that a deal had been signed with Netflix to develop a narrative game based on "a major IP" at the Montréal studio, with Netflix set to publish the title.
+Aphelion was released in April 2026.

+In June 2026, Don't Nod's auditor issued a report about the company's going concern; management had stated it would run out of funds by November 2026 according to its cash flow forecasts unless it succeeds in finding additional financing.
+In a statement to Game Developer, a spokesperson from Don't Nod confirmed they are seeking financial support for "Project P14" and working to "optimize its cost base".
+They stated that the reporting framework's disclosure does not account for the "various financing and cash preservation initiatives" being pursued.
+Gauthier Andres, known as Gautoz, reported on BlueSky that one of the alternatives is reducing "Project P14"'s scope to be able to release the game earlier than planned in 2027.
+In September 2026, Don't Nod announced that they had begun a "transformation initiative" at the main branch in Paris, potentially leading to layoffs that would affect 90 people.
+The studio reduced its output to a single project production line and has material uncertainty regarding the company's ability to continue as a going concern beyond 31 January 2027.